josephrohwer/SWGuild/README.md

 # Software Guild

-Work completed while at The Software Guild
+This is a collection of the coursework I completed while attending The Software Guild in Minneapolis, Minnesota.